vsanthanam/VSAlert/index.md

 # Setup

-VSAlert is packaged as a static framework.
+VSAlert is packaged as a **static framework**.
 Using the compiled static framework is the recommended setup option, but you can also use CocoaPods, or include the source code directly in your target.

 ## Static Framework